Socialcap-app/docs/README.md

 ## Site

-The [site folder](https://github.com/Socialcap-app/socialcap-docs/tree/main/site) contains the `docs.socialcapp.app` site builder with Docusaurus.
+The [site folder](https://github.com/Socialcap-app/socialcap-docs/tree/main/site) contains the `docs.socialcap.app` site builder with Docusaurus.

 ## Internal

 The [internal folder](https://github.com/Socialcap-app/socialcap-docs/tree/main/internal) contains internal documentation that can also be seen by the public.